-Various constants constrain the actions of the net, such as performative (Figure 4).
-These can be represented as color sets in CPN, rather than hard-coded constraints.
-Other constraints are implemented as guards; boolean conditions associated with the transitions.
-Intermediate places \mathbf{S} , \mathbf{R} and \mathbf{I} assure that sender, receiver and ID fields in the response are in the correct correspondence to the initial messages.
-I not only ensures that the message sequence is observed, as prescribed by the message IDs, but that only one response is accepted, since the ID marker is removed following the receipt of one correct reply.
+Various constants constrain the actions of the net, such as performative.
+These are typical represented as color sets in CPN, rather than hard-coded constraints.
+Other constraints are implemented as guards.
+The first, and most significant, ensures that the message sequence is observed, as prescribed by the message IDs.
+This not only assures that messages are delivered to the correct location, but in order, and only once.
 Not all conversations follow a simple, linear thread, however.
-We might, for example, want to send a message and allow an arbitrary number of asynchronous replies to the same ID before responding (as is the case in a typical Subscribe conversation), or allow a response to any one of a set of message IDs.
-In these cases, we allow IDs to collect in a place, and remove them only when replies to them will no longer be accepted.
-Places interposed between transitions to implement global constraints, such as alternating sender and receiver, may retain their markings; that is implied by the double arrow, a shorthand notation for two identical arcs in opposite directions.
+We might, for example, want to send a message and allow an arbitrary number of asynchronous replies before responding (as is the case in a typical subscribe).
+In this case, we allow IDs to collect in a place, and remove them only when replies to them will no longer be accept.
+Finally, places interposed between actions implement global constraints, such as alternating sender and receiver.

-We add a place after the final message transaction to denote some arbitrary action not implemented by the conversation protocol (that is, not by an arc-association action).
+We add a place after the final message transaction to denote some arbitrary action not implemented by the conversation protocol (that is, not by an arcassociation action).
 This may be some event internal to the interpreter, or a signal to the executing agent itself.
 A procedural attachment at this location would not violate the conversational semantics as long as it did not in turn influence the course of the conversation.

-This CPN is generally equivalent to the JDFA depicted in Figure 2.
+This CPN is generally equivalent to the JDFA depiction above.
 In addition to modeling what is present in the JDFA, it also models mechanisms implicit in the machinery, such as message ordering.
 Also, the JDFA incorporates much which is beyond the underlying formal DFA model, and thus cannot be subjected to verification.
 The CPN captures all of the same mechanisms within the formal model.